 As it is with poker, balance is crucial.
 The last few years have been an exercise in finding the balance between family, work, and the endless list of new projects I want to tackle.
-In experiencing this for myself it’s given me a new appreciation for the family-man (or family-woman!) that is trying to learn poker and grind alongside a job and family.
-Which has really altered the way I create content so it’s more effective and efficient.
-Because the quicker you can learn a concept, the quicker you can start using your new edge on the table and the more time you can ultimately spend doing as you wish.
+In experiencing this for myself it’s given me a new appreciation for the family-man (or family-woman!) that is trying to learn poker and grind with a job+family.
+Which has impacted the way I create content so it’s more effective and efficient.
+Because the quicker you can learn a concept, the quicker you can start using your new edge at the table and the more time you can ultimately spend doing as you wish.

 My Goal With Poker Coaching:

 My goal is to help poker players learn more, learn quicker, and ultimately win more.
 Poker is an incredibly complex game once you start digging, but that exploration should be fun!
 So whether it’s a podcast, video, or article – the whole point is to help you expand your poker brain in an efficient way.
 Because once you learn something, you can start putting that knowledge to use and profiting off it.
 So why not learn that skill as soon as possible!?

 I’ve written multiple books, some solo and some with co-authors.
 My first book was Dynamic Full Ring Poker and my most popular co-written book was with Adam Jones called Optimizing Ace King.
 I’ve also created a bunch of workbooks to help layout your study between sessions.